HugoSmits/launchWebSetupUdacity/README.md

 sudo python database_setup_migrate.py db init sudo python database_setup_migrate.py db upgrade
 ```
+## Setting up your VirtualHost

-13. #### Now we need to run the project using Apache and mod-wsgi.
+1. #### Now we need to run the project using Apache and mod-wsgi.
 So we will first create a configuration file for your project.

 ```
 sudo nano /etc/apache2/sites-available/catalog.conf